 We believe that OPEC's reluctance to cut supply in the face of much lower oil prices marks a structural change in oil market dynamics.
 OPEC is handing over the job of being the marginal producer that balances the market.
 The higher cost producers, especially the new shale oil players in North America, will be taking over this role, having been able to expand production in recent years with little impact on oil prices.
 There will be considerable fallout as this market change occurs, and we believe the oil price will settle at a new, lower level in future and will exhibit more volatility than it has in recent years.
-Sasol is therefore worth less than we had previously thought and we have sold all of the Sasol shares in the fund.
+Sasol is therefore worth less than we had previously thought and we have reduced the fund's exposure.

 The SA market remains heavily influenced by global markets, central bank activity and the resultant portfolio flows.
 Markets have started 2015 in a volatile fashion, which we believe is likely to set the tone for the year ahead.
 Broadly, we have been reducing concentration in the fund by selling down some of the outperformers and are finding significantly more opportunities in mid-cap companies relative to the larger stocks.
 We continue to hold large weights in the platinum and palladium ETFs, given the tightened supply situation with the SA platinum miners in the face of gradually increasing global demand for the metals.
 We are employing significant equity hedging in the fund via put option strategies.
 This enables us to benefit from our stock-picking ideas, without taking too much equity market risk and without needing to hold too much low-yielding cash.
-We continue to hold a broad spread of yield instruments, taking advantage of credit spreads while carefully diversifying credit risk.

 The fund retains close to maximum allocation to foreign assets, where we are finding value in certain large technology stocks, healthcare companies, automakers, property and casualty insurers and specific listed property exposures.
 We favour companies with strong intellectual property and consequent high margins.
+We have moderately increased our holdings in fixed-rate bonds as inflation has peaked, and the current lower oil price should provide additional downside risks to inflation.
+In 2015, however, the weak growth outlook and public servant wage pressures will likely weigh on fiscal performance, further delaying fiscal consolidation and posing risks to bond yields.